BYLAWS OF THE WASATCH MOUNTAIN CLUB, INC.

 The Bicycling Director shall be responsible for planning the

-annual bicycling schedule and maintaining an
+annual bicycling schedule and maintaining a leadership training and safety

 The Information Technology Director shall be responsible for the development,

 enhancement, and maintenance of the Club's automated systems including the

 It shall be the duty of each Director to keep records and

 suggestions concerning their respective activities and pass these on to the